lamm-mit/SciAgentsDiscovery/README.md

 ![silk_energy_results](https://github.com/user-attachments/assets/19c5e9d9-d6d1-4d9b-9a66-8bda742c7579)

-Figure 2: **Results from our multi-agent model, illustrating a novel research hypothesis based on a knowledge graph connecting the keywords “silk” and “energy-intensive”, as an example**.
+Figure 2: Results from our multi-agent model, illustrating a novel research hypothesis based on a knowledge graph connecting the keywords “silk” and “energy-intensive”, as an example.
 This visual overview shows that the system produces detailed, well-organized documentation of research development with multiple pages and detailed text (the example shown here includes 8,100 words).